pwwang/biopipen/docs/processes.md

         	- `\t` as delimiter.
         	- This file is optional.
 If it is not provided, `args.case` is required.
         	- If this file is provided, `args.case` is ignored
+        	- For different models, model for Mediator comes last.
+For Case2, the models will be:
+        		- lm(V3 ~ V2 + V1) and glm(V2 ~ V1)

     - **output**
         - `outfile:file`: The result file.